 Visit the Rhine Castles

-There are a huge number of castles in the region and many of these are open to visitors.
-Aside from Schonberg and Rheinfels Castles mentioned above, a couple of the more popular ones include Lahnstein Castle and Marksburg Castle.
+There are a huge number of Rhine Valley castles and you can visit many of these on your Rhine River Itinerary.
+Aside from Schonberg and Rheinfels Castles mentioned above, a couple of the more popular ones that are open to visitors include Lahnstein Castle and Marksburg Castle.

 Keen walkers can hike the Rhine Castles Trail for 200 kilometres between Bingen and Koblenz.